The Bomb (film): Participants

-Reviews and criticism
+Reception

-Pulitzer prize-winning American conservative journalist and commentator Dorothy Rabinowitz, of the Wall Street Journal, writes, "Documentaries commemorating the atomic bomb’s first use are rarely deficient in drama, and this overstuffed yet altogether gripping work is no exception.
+Pulitzer Prize-winning American conservative journalist and commentator Dorothy Rabinowitz, of the Wall Street Journal, writes, "Documentaries commemorating the atomic bomb’s first use are rarely deficient in drama, and this overstuffed yet altogether gripping work is no exception.
 Its assortment of uninhibitedly blunt commentators doesn’t hurt either."
 According to David Hinckley of the Daily News, "...some of the most powerful moments [of the film] focus on people, not technology."
 Robert Lloyd of the Los Angeles Times noted, "...much of this tale, as accidental as it also feels inevitable, is one of individual egos warping history, of scientists at war with politicians, of evil scientists at war with good ones, of wounded bureaucrats out for revenge."
 Verne Gay of Newsday concludes, "The Bomb is a decent overview but with insufficient analysis or perspective ..."
 Mark Dawidziak, of the Cleveland Plain Dealer, reports, "[The film is] part history lesson, part science class, part sociological study, part political thriller and part cautionary tale ... " Neil Genzlinger of the New York Times observes, "The arms race is dutifully chronicled and the anti-nuke movement too, but only in its final minutes does the program get around to noting that nuclear bombs are still with us and that countries other than the United States and Russia have them.
 There’s a brief suggestion that if India and Pakistan ever go at it the whole world will suffer from collateral damage, but the thought doesn’t linger.
 It’s as if The Bomb doesn’t want to intrude on the present by reminding us that the genie released 70 years ago [on August 6, 1945] is still at large."

 Related films

-In the 67th Berlin International Film Festival, the experimental 2016 film the bomb by Kevin Ford, Smriti Keshari and Eric Schlosser was premiered.
+At the 67th Berlin International Film Festival, the experimental 2016 film the bomb, by Kevin Ford, Smriti Keshari and Eric Schlosser, was premiered.

-It featured archive footage about the atomic bomb along live music by The Acid.
+The film featured archival footage about the atomic bomb, along with live music by The Acid.